wootencl/apidocs-v4/documentation/_eligibility.md

 coverage.active | A boolean value that is true when the member has active coverage.
 It is false when membership information could not be returned or when inactive coverage is indicated by the trading partner. coverage.coinsurance | List of co-insurance information for the member coverage.coinsurance.benefit_percent | A percentage that represents the patient's portion of the responsibility for a benefit. (e.g. 0.2 when the patient's portion of the responsibility is 20% ) coverage.coinsurance.coverage_level | The coverage level that applies to this co-insurance information.
-When a family (or more than one person) is covered, you'll see deductible information for the family as well as the individual that was referenced in the eligibility request. coverage.coinsurance.in_plan_network | Indicates whether or not the co-insurance information applies to in or out of network providers.
+Possible values include: employee_only, employee_and_spouse, employee_and_children, family, individual. coverage.coinsurance.in_plan_network | Indicates whether or not the co-insurance information applies to in or out of network providers.
 If the co-insurance information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. coverage.coinsurance.service_types | A list of service types that apply to this co-insurance information.
-A full list of possible values is included below. coverage.limitations.benefit_amount | Monetary amount for this deductible item.
-For calendar year deductible information, this will be the deductible for the calendar year for the associated coverage level and in/out of plan network indicator. (e.g. $7000.00 for in network, family coverage) coverage.limitations.coverage_level | The coverage level that applies to this co-insurance information.
-When a family (or more than one person) is covered, you'll see deductible information for the family as well as the individual that was referenced in the eligibility request. coverage.limitations.in_plan_network | Indicates whether or not the co-insurance information applies to in or out of network providers.
-If the co-insurance information is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. coverage.limitations.service_types | A list of service types that apply to this co-insurance information.
-A full list of possible values is included below. coverage.limitations.delivery | Specifies the delivery pattern of the health care services coverage.limitations.delivery.quantity | The quantity of services being requested coverage.limitations.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days) coverage.contacts | List of contacts related to the member's coverage.
+A full list of possible values is included below. coverage.limitations.benefit_amount | Monetary amount for the benefit limitation. coverage.limitations.coverage_level | The coverage level that applies to this limitation.
+This can be at family or individual levels. coverage.limitations.in_plan_network | Indicates whether or not the limitation applies to in or out of network providers.
+If the limitation is not dependent upon network status, not_applicable may be returned to indicate the value is the same for in and out of network providers. coverage.limitations.service_types | A list of service types that apply to this limitation.
+A full list of possible values is included below. coverage.limitations.delivery | Specifies the delivery pattern of the health care services with limitations. coverage.limitations.delivery.quantity | The quantity of services being requested that have limitations. coverage.limitations.delivery.quantity_qualifier | The qualifier used to indicate the quantity type (e.g. visits, month, hours, units, days) for services that have limitations coverage.contacts | List of contacts related to the member's coverage.
 This may include contact information for the payer as well as vendors or third party administrators. coverage.contacts.name | The name of this contact. coverage.contacts.id | The primary identifier for this contact.